-Amanda Trivizas Showcases Cheeky Booty In G-String Teddy While Sitting On Her Haunches: ‘Up To No Good’
+Amanda Trivizas Showcases Cheeky Booty In G-String Teddy While Sitting On Her Haunches: 'Up To No Good'

 Amanda Trivizas delighted her 958,000 Instagram followers when she updated her feed.
-She cranked up the heat when she rocked some barely-there lingerie that left little to the imagination.
+She cranked up the heat when she rocked a set of barely there lingerie that left little to the imagination.
 Her hordes of fans rewarded her scantily-clad efforts by engaging with her on the platform.

 The 21-year-old sat with her back facing the camera.
 She posed in the intimate surroundings of a bedroom with light-colored walls.
 The white linen was rumpled, and the dented pillows needed fluffing.
 A plant added a natural element in the corner of the room.

 As for Amanda, she seemed to be oblivious to the lens.
 She gazed at something in the distance while narrowing her eyes and slightly parting her lips.
 She placed both hands on her knees while sitting on her haunches.
-The model leaned slightly forward, so she could thrust out her perky butt.
+The model leaned slightly forward so she could thrust out her perky butt.

-Amana rocked a cutout teddy that put everything on display.
+Amanda rocked a cut-out teddy that put everything on display.
 The crisp, clean white lines contrasted with her bronzed skin, highlighting her every curve.

-Although her fans could not see the front of Amanda’s outfit, she flaunted her thick booty in the teeny thong bottom.
-The straps at her waist also emphasized her hourglass proportions.

-In her caption, Amanda mentioned that she was up to no good and added a respectfully hashtag.
-Many of the comments centered around her words as her fans were intrigued by her naughty side.
-She received 561 comments from admirers who voiced their appreciation or posted emoji, while another 64,386 people liked the image.
+In her caption, Amanda mentioned that she was up to no good and added a "respectfully" hashtag.
+Many of the comments centered around her caption as her fans were intrigued by her naughty side.
+She received 561 comments from admirers who voiced their appreciation in words and emoji, while another 64,386 people liked the image.

 "You have such a fascinating body, baby," one fan wrote.

-“You’re testing me.
-You’ll need to pay your dues if you’ve been a bad baby girl.
-Now bend over,” they teased.
+"You're testing me.
+You'll need to pay your dues if you've been a bad baby girl.
+Now bend over," a second person teased.

 Amanda also had a follower who waxed lyrical about her beauty.